tigerdota/FILE46/Readme.txt

 Hello, My name is Maulana Rachman
 I am just young programmer
-This my library just for Self-Study Purposes
+This is my library just for Self-Study Purposes
 .
 .
 .